wehs7661/ensemble_md/docs/theory.rst

     \delta_{(s, s+1)}  = \sqrt{\left(\sum_{k\in\mathcal{Q}_{(s, s+1)}}\left(\sigma^k_{(s, s+1)}\right)^{-2}\right)^{-1}}\label{w_combine_err}

 where :math:`\sigma^k_{(s, s+1)}` is the standard deviation calculated from the time series of :math:`\Delta g^{k}_{(s, s+1)}` since the last update of the Wang-Landau incrementor in the EE simulation sampling the :math:`k`-th state set.
-For a more detailed demonstration of weight combination, please refer to the example below.
+For a more detailed demonstration of weight combinations, please refer to the example below.

 ..  collapse:: An example of weight combination